-Based on the Frequency, Probability, and Magnitude summary, the Overall Vulnerability of this hazard was determined to be Medium, with a score of 10.
+Based on the Frequency, Probability, and Magnitude summary, this hazards Overall Vulnerability was determined to be Medium, with a score of 10.

-GEOLOGICAL Overview Overall Vulnerability
+GEOLOGICAL Overall Vulnerability

+Overview vuillerability

 Sinkholes are landforms created when overburden subsides or collapses into fissures or cavities in underlying carbonate rocks.
 Florida is underlain by several thousand feet of carbonate rock, limestone, and dolostone, with a variably thick mixture of sands, clays, shells, and other near surface carbonate rock units, called overburden.
+NAEDILINA

-Frequency Probability Magnitude
+Frequency Probability Magnitude MEDIUM

 Injuries/Deaths Infrastructure Environment

-Likely Likely High Medium Lov Low
+Likely Likely High Medium Low